fabrice-ducos/luajava/README.md

 You will need to have a modern JDK (at least JDK 5+, preferrably JDK 8+) and a modern version of Lua (at least 5.4).
 Lua must be properly installed, and the environment variable JAVA_HOME must be set to a proper JDK root directory.

-This version of LuaJava has been built successfully with Tcl 5.4 and OpenJDK 17.2 on MacOSX and Ubuntu Linux.
-It is scheduled to test it on other environments (especially on Windows).

 For testing:
 ```
 make